 In January, 1997, SCW was notified that ammonium perchlorate in amounts above the state-determined action level had been detected in three of its 27 wells serving its Arden-Cordova system.
-Aerojet-General Corporation has, in the past, used ammonium perchlorate in their processing as an oxidizer of rocket fuels.
+Aerojet-General Corp. has, in the past, used ammonium perchlorate in their processing as an oxidizer of rocket fuels.
 SCW took the three wells detected with ammonium perchlorate out of service at that time.
 Although neither the EPA nor the DOHS has established a drinking water standard for ammonium perchlorate, DOHS has established an action level of 18 parts per billion (ppb) which required SCW to notify customers in its Arden-Cordova customer service area of detection of ammonium perchlorate in amounts in excess of this action level.
 In April, 1997, SCW found ammonium perchlorate in three additional wells and, at that time, removed those wells from service until it was determined that the levels were below the state-determined action level.
 Those wells were returned to service.
 SCW periodically monitors these wells to determine that levels of perchlorate are below the action level currently in effect.

-In February 1998, SCW was informed that nitrosodimethylemine (NDMA) had been detected in amounts in excess of the EPA reference dosage for health risks in three of its wells in its Arden-Cordova system.
+In February 1998, SCW was informed that nitrosodimethylemine (NDMA) had been detected in amounts in excess of the EPA reference dosage for health risks in four of its wells in its Arden-Cordova system.
 Each of the wells has been removed from service.
-NDMA is an additional by-product from the production of rocket fuel and it is believed that such contamination is related to the activities of Aerojet-General Corporation.
-Aerojet-General Corporation has reimbursed SCW for constructing a pipeline to interconnect with the City of Folsom water system to provide an alternative source(s) of water supply in SCW's Arden-Cordova customer service area as well as reimburse SCW for costs associated with the drilling and equipping of two new wells.
+Another well was also been removed from service in end of September, 1999 due to the contamination.
+NDMA is an additional by-product from the production of rocket fuel and it is believed that such contamination is related to the activities of Aerojet-General Corp.
+Aerojet-General Corp. has reimbursed SCW for constructing a pipeline to interconnect with the City of Folsom water system to provide an alternative source(s) of water supply in SCW's Arden-Cordova customer service area as well as reimburse SCW for costs associated with the drilling and equipping of two new wells.

-SCW and Aerojet-General Corporation are in negotiations on other matters related to procedures to address cleanup of the contaminated wells, costs associated with the cleanup, increased costs of purchased water as compared to pumped sources and costs associated with developing new sources of groundwater supply.
-SCW and Aerojet-General Corporation are attempting to negotiate an agreement on these matters.
+SCW and Aerojet-General Corp. are in negotiations on other matters related to procedures to address cleanup of the contaminated wells, costs associated with the cleanup, increased costs of purchased water as compared to pumped sources and costs associated with developing new sources of groundwater supply.
+SCW and Aerojet-General Corp. are attempting to negotiate an agreement on these matters.
 The agreement would require initial payment of approximately \$950,000 for costs associated with certain water supply facilities.
 The remainder of the costs is subject to further reimbursement, including interest, over no more than a fifteen month period.
-Assuming the negotiations are consummated favorably to SCW, the reimbursement from Aerojet-General reduces SCW's utility plant and costs of purchased water.
+Assuming the negotiations are consummated favorably to SCW, the reimbursement from Aerojet-General Corp. reduces SCW's utility plant and costs of purchased water.
 SCW remains vigilant in its efforts to assure a safe water supply is available to customers in its Arden-Cordova system from the local groundwater basin, although no assurance can be given that current or future negotiations will successfully address this objective.